Your pet needs healthcare sometimes.

 Alternative or traditional pet healthcare?

 Which one do you choose?
 Fortunately, you don’t have to choose only one approach, since many of these can work with the treatment plan from your vet.
 They can complement each other very well since veterinary medicine involves the scientific, proven route while alternative medicine allows approaches that aren’t as proven but can still be effective.
+Read Who needs another pet health blog for more about coordinating multiple therapies.

 It depends on your situation and the issues your pet might be having.
 You’ll want to check with your vet to make sure the approach you’re considering won’t cause more of a problem than it helps before you try anything new.